IoT-powered Smart LED Lighting: Benefits, Opportunities, Use Cases

 Smart lighting can modify the light spectrum and match natural light ensuring improved cognitive performance.

-It is worth mentioning that one of the purposes of smart homes is to enhance people’s daily routine by waking them up in the morning naturally and helping them fall asleep more peacefully.
-That’s why Phillips Lighting in cooperation with Dutch telecommunications KPN, French insurance firm AXA and energy company ENGIE adopted IoT smart lighting solutions for homes.
+It is worth mentioning that one of the purposes of smart homes is to enhance people’s daily routines by waking them up in the morning naturally and helping them fall asleep more peacefully.
+That’s why Phillips Lighting in cooperation with Dutch telecommunications KPN, French insurance firm AXA, and energy company ENGIE adopted IoT smart lighting solutions for homes.

 Consequently, with a step-by-step guide to the exact location, they look for customers to get a personalized, efficient, and tailored experience.
 With indoor positioning technology, warehouse personnel can be more productive due to easier product finding and location-based stocking instructions.

 Phillips was a game-changer in retail who installed the first hypermarket Carrefour with LED indoor positioning system.

 Led-based indoor positioning delivers paramount opportunities for retailers since it provides accurate data thanks to VLC (virtual light communications) and Bluetooth low energy.
 What makes VLC so powerful in comparison with other beacon technologies is that it provides accuracy and speed.
 As for the VLC drawback, it works only if the shopper has his/her smartphone in active use and when the device is not out of sight.
 In this case, Bluetooth low energy comes in.
 Therefore, such an innovative holistic approach provides substantial advantages both for customers and retailers:

 - There is no need for extra expenditures to build additional equipment since LED deployments in the existing lighting infrastructures bring a faster return on investment.

 - Each consumer with a smartphone equipped with a camera or Bluetooth will get an engaging experience.

 - Smart LED lighting helps identify the precise location with maximum accuracy.